Options other than Creative New Zealand funding may be available to you.

 The MBIE Fund Finder tells you what funding is available in the science and innovation ecosystem, for research or building your business.

-MPIA has information specifically for Pasifika peoples about issues and access to government services in New Zealand.
+MPIA has information for Pasifika peoples about issues and access to government services in New Zealand.
 Its website features information on funding, housing, government services, money management and scholarships that are open to New Zealand’s Pacific peoples.

 National Services Te Paerangi works with museums, galleries, iwi and related organisations to enhance museum services, supporting these to become self-sustaining.
 National Services currently offers two grant programmes: Museum and Iwi Development Grant and the Helping Hands Grant for small museums.
 Please see the website for more information.